fitsumcs/willow_chat/README.md

 Backend Structure
 The backend is a FastAPI app with the following components:

-Routes:
-chat.py handles ChatGPT communication and fallback responses.
-Schemas:
-Pydantic models for request and response validation.
-Services:
-chat_service.py manages ChatGPT API calls and random text generation.
-Config:
-Environment variables are loaded using config.py.
-API Endpoints
-POST /chat: Send a message to ChatGPT or receive a random response if the API is unavailable.
-Common Commands
-Run Backend Locally
-bash
-Copy code
-cd backend
-uvicorn app:app --reload
-Run Frontend Locally
-bash
-Copy code
-cd frontend
-npm start
-Troubleshooting
-Frontend not connecting to backend:
-Ensure the REACT_APP_API_URL is set correctly.
-Docker build errors:
-Run docker-compose build --no-cache to force a clean rebuild.
-ChatGPT quota errors:
-Check your OpenAI account for limits or try running in fallback mode.
-Future Improvements
-Switch to PostgreSQL in Docker for persistent backend storage.
-Add Redux Toolkit for more robust state management in the frontend.
-Add User Authentication for a personalized experience.
 Contributing
 Feel free to fork this repository, submit issues, or create pull requests to improve the project!